Lebo-Madikane/low-level-programming/2-function/README.md

 3 - A C program to find quotient and remainder of two integers.

 4 - A C program to find the sizes of different data type variables.

+5 - A C program that swaps numbers\values.